theycallmeloki/MiladyOS/README.md

 ## Pachyderm bootrstrapped from [edith-cli](https://github.com/theycallmeloki/edith-cli)

+### You will need [this script](https://gist.github.com/theycallmeloki/aa4df404c3df85c31dac91216e22f678) at the end of the edith-cli installation

 Add the following to the Dockerfile in the root section and build yourself a container, checkout builder.sh

 ```